 - Interview with family and student

 - Academic readiness and/or placement test (dependent upon records or the lack thereof)

 - Previous academic performance (K-8th)

 - Previous conduct and behavior

 - Student(s) meeting the basic age requirements for Kindergarten.
-(5 yr old prior to Sept.
-1)
+(5 yr old on or before Sept.
+1st)